andysowar/learn_command_line_exercises/chapter_11/Readme.md

 >To start we need these files.
 So, `mkdir log`, then `touch log/production.log`.

-No, you can't.
-This is what happens:
+Yes, you can.
+This is how to do it:

->`mv production.log /temp`
+>`mv log/production.log /tmp/`

->mv: rename production.log to /temp: Permission denied

 ######Can you zero out that file?

 > Yes.
-If it type `rm production.log` it will zero it out.
+If it type `echo -n '' > production.log` it will zero it out.